-We express no opinion on any matter other than as specifically set forth herein.
+This opinion is limited to the laws of the State of California and the Federal laws of the United States.
+The opinions in this letter are expressed solely as of the date hereof for your benefit and may not be relied upon in any manner or for any purposes by any other person.
 The opinions expressed herein are based on an analysis of existing laws, regulations, rulings and court decisions.
-Such opinions may be adversely affected by actions taken or events occurring, including a change in law, regulation or ruling (or in the application or official interpretation of any law, regulation or ruling) after the date hereof.
-We have not undertaken to determine, or to inform any person, whether such actions are taken or such events occur, and we have no obligation to update this opinion in light of any such actions or events.
+Such opinions may be adversely affected by actions taken or events occurring, including a change in law, regulation or ruling (or in the application of official interpretation of any law, regulation or ruling) after the date hereof.
+We have not undertaken to determine, or to inform any person, whether such actions are taken or such events occur, and we have no obligation to update this opinion in light of such actions or events.

-Respectfully submitted,
+Respectfully yours,